mlysy/mniw/README.md

 ### Usage

 The primary advantage of the **mniw** package is that it "vectorizes" over its input arguments.
-Take for example the simulation of a Wishart distribution, which can be done with the built-in function `stats::rWishart()`:
+Take for example the simulation of a Wishart distribution, which can be done with the built-in R function `stats::rWishart()`:

 ```r
 n <- 10